todogroup/ospology/whitepapers/business-value/content/en/business-drivers.md

 Open source licenses grant free use of the software at zero costs.
 This is part of the definition of open source.
 This lowers expenses wherever licensing fees would otherwise add up.
 It is particularly relevant in models that scale, such as running large numbers of instances where usage-based pricing could otherwise become prohibitive.

-Zero license costs also reduce the costs of a software stack on used as the base for building further solutions.
+Zero license costs also reduce the costs of a software stack used as the base for building further solutions.
 The value creation shifts upward, while the base layers become a commodity.
 In these commodity cases, open source often evolves as the predominant solution because it provides the most cost-effective model, especially in highly collaborative development situations.

 **In short, zero license costs make scaling economical and move value creation up the stack.**